Grammarly vs. PerfectIt: Which Is Better?

 You can get tailored writing suggestions by customizing Grammarly in the following ways:

 4. Turn off recommendations you don’t want.
-(Grammarly Premium only)
+(Grammarly Pro only)

-5. Use the plagiarism detector.
-(Grammarly Premium only)
+5. Use the plagiarism detector and AI-generated text detector.
+(Grammarly Pro only)

 How Can You Customize PerfectIt?